-- 312.2 (Installation) and 312.3 (Building Sewer and Drainage Piping) Protection of Piping, Materials, and Structures: When plumbing systems are installed, care must be taken to make sure these systems can move freely and the structure for which they serve do not cause them damage.
-Damage often occurs when a building or structure settles and the piping system is secured too tightly to its support hangars.
-Piping systems directly embedded in concrete are never acceptable under any condition.
-When materials are used for building sewers that are not approved for use in a building, they cannot be installed within 2' of the building and not less than 1' below the surface of the ground.
-Only materials approved for use in buildings can be within this 2' limit. - 312.4 Corrosion, Erosion, and Mechanical Damage: The protection of plumbing piping above or below ground in corrosive environments is critical to ensure the integrity of such systems.
-Some of these methods include painting, asphalt coating, factory wrapped piping, and PVC sleeving.
-Ferrous Piping installed above ground would require a galvanized coating for protection as well. - WAC 51-56-0312.7 Fire-Resistant Construction: All pipe penetrating floor/ceiling assemblies and fire-resistance rated walls or partitions shall be protected in accordance with the requirements of the building code. - WAC 51-56-0312.6 Freezing Protection.
+- 312.2 Installation.
+Piping in connection with a plumbing system shall be so installed that piping or connections will not be subject to undue strain or stresses, and provisions shall be made for expansion, contraction, and structural settlement.
+No plumbing piping shall be directly embedded in concrete or masonry.
+No structural member shall be seriously weakened or impaired by cutting, notching, or otherwise, as defined in the building code. - 312.3 Building Sewer and Drainage Piping.
+No building sewer or other drainage piping or part thereof, constructed of materials other than those approved for use under or within a building, shall be installed under or within 2 feet of a building or structure, or less than 1 foot below the surface of the ground. - 312.4 Corrosion, Erosion, and Mechanical Damage.
+Piping subject to corrosion, erosion, or mechanical damage shall be protected in an approved manner. - WAC 51-56-0312.7 Fire-Resistant Construction: All pipe penetrating floor/ceiling assemblies and fire-resistance rated walls or partitions shall be protected in accordance with the requirements of the building code. - WAC 51-56-0312.6 Freezing Protection.
 No water, soil, or waste pipe shall be installed or permitted outside of a building, in attics or crawl spaces, or in an exterior wall unless, where necessary, adequate provision is made to protect such pipe from freezing.
-All hot and cold water pipes installed outside the conditioned space shall be insulated to meet the minimum requirements of the Washington State Energy Code. - 312.8 Water proofing Of Openings: Any penetration to a roof or wall needs to be water proofed as to prevent the entrance of moisture.
-An approved flashing material could include copper, lead, or galvanized steel.
-When counter flashing is used, the code requires no restrictions are made to the interior dimension of the vent pipe. - 312.9 Steel Nail Plates: When using copper or plastic piping within 1" of the exposed framing side, it shall be protected by a steel nail plate.
-Steel nail plates shall not be made of less than 18 gauge steel.
-When using steel nail plates, they shall not extend less than one and one half inches beyond the outside diameter of the pipe. - 312.11 Structural Members: In the course of installing plumbing systems, often walls, floor joists, and headers must be drilled or notched in order to make the installation.
-Section 312.11 requires that those structures be reinforced, replaced, or repaired and left structurally sound when notching or drilling occurs.
+All hot and cold water pipes installed outside the conditioned space shall be insulated to meet the minimum requirements of the Washington State Energy Code. - 312.8 Water Proofing of Openings.
+Joints at the roof around pipes, ducts, or other appurtenances shall be made watertight by use of lead, copper, galvanized iron, or other approved flashings or flashing material.
+Exterior wall openings shall be made watertight.
+Counterflashing shall not restrict the required internal cross-sectional area of the vent. - 312.9 Steel Nail Plates.
+Plastic and copper or copper alloy piping penetrating framing members to within 1 inch of the exposed framing shall be protected by steel nail plates not less than No. 18 guage in thickness.
+The steel nail plate shall extend along the framing member not less than 1 1/2 inches beyond the outside diameter of the pipe or tubing. - 312.11 Structural Members.
+A structural member weakened or impaired by cutting, notching, or otherwise shall be reinforced, repaired, or replaced so as to be left in a safe structural condition in accordance with the requirements of the building code.

-56. Materials not approved for use in buildings must be installed no less than below finish grade.
-57. The preferred method when connecting a buildings sewer system is to have it with other
+56. Materials not approved for u 57.
+The preferred method when connecting a buildings sewer system is to have it with other

 A. 1' buildings systems.

 B. 2' A. Shared

 C. 3' B. Common

 D. 4' C. Independent

 D. Oversized